 - All locations need connected infrastructure, meaning that adding locations is more expensive.

-- Access Point: Tags (and other Bluetooth sensors) connect to BLE Access Points which are spaced about every 100 feet in a facility.
+- Access Point: Tags (and other Bluetooth sensors) connect to Bluetooth LE Access Points which are spaced about every 100 feet in a facility.
 These are much less dense than reference points.
 The Access Points receive the encrypted location (or sensor) data from the tag, and send it to the server.
 The connection to the server is either direct to cellular (LTE-M), Wi-Fi, or Symphony Link.

 - Symphony Link: A common method of connecting Access Points in a facility is via Symphony Link, which is a LoRa (Long Range) wireless network.
 A single gateway can connect to dozens of access points throughout even a large facility.
 It is common to cover 1 million square feet or more with a single Symphony Link gateway.
 This gateway can be connected to cellular, and thus installing this system requires NO IT INTEGRATION.

 - High accuracy is achievable through the use of reference points.